jmswaney/thesis/source/16_Vascularization.md

-After showing that our printed vasculature could deliver biomolecules with tunable transport properties, we wanted to test the compatibility of our printed vasculature with neural organoid culture even without media perfusion.
-In order to minimize deviations from standard neural organoid culture protocols, we chose to embed the organoid with the printed vasculature at the time the EB is usually embedded into matrigel.
+After showing that our printed vasculature could deliver biomolecules with tunable transport properties, we wanted to test the compatibility of our printed vasculature with cerebral organoid culture even without media perfusion.
+In order to minimize deviations from standard cerebral organoid culture protocols, we chose to embed the organoid with the printed vasculature at the time the EB is usually embedded into matrigel.
 Instead of embedding into a matrigel droplet, the EB was first loaded onto the device in a designated opening, and then matrigel was added around the EB and vasculature.
 The design of the designated opening for EB embedding is nontrivial since capillary forces dominate how the liquid containing the EB will behave at the millimeter scale.
-Another complication is that by embedding at the EB stage, we preclude our ability to integrate any micro-vessels into the core of the organoid.
-This problem could be addressed by embedding the vasculature into the organoid at an earlier stage, but this further deviates the culturing protocol from avascular control organoids.
 After embedding, the vascularized organoids were cultured in a petri dish without perfusion and compared to a vascular controls with and without shaking.

 ![Integration of vasculature into cerebral organoids shows mature neurons and micro-vessel integration.
 A) Schematic of vascularized organoid culture with perfusion.
 B) Render of softwell culture devices and vasculature equipped with barb fittings.
 C) Vascularized and avascular organoids grown with and without shaking.
 D) Quantification of organoid size with and without shaking.
 (E) Immunostaining of PARP, TubB3, AcTub, and Ki-67 in vascularized organoids. \label{Vascularization-6}](source/figures/Vascularization/figure6.jpg){ width=100% }